komori-n/komoperm/README.md

-# kombi
+# komoperm

-A modern C++ library for combination with duplicates
+A modern C++ library for permutation with duplicates.